ethersphere/swarm-guide/contents/pss.rst

 Protocols
 -----------

 A framework is also in place for making ``devp2p`` protocols available using ``pss`` connections.
-This feature is only available using the internal golang API, and documentation is out of scope of this document.
+This feature is only available using the internal golang API, read more in the GoDocs or the codes.